An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Introduction

 \subsection{Summarizing Our Contribution}

-For our study, we collected 1,004,466 tweets from January 1st, 2019, to December 31st, 2021, with the Twitter API's search endpoint based on keywords associated with hateful and abusive speech.
-To clean the data, a pre-trained NLP model tuned to classification of offensive and hateful tweets models the probability of a given tweet being offensive or hateful.
+For our study, we collected 1,004,466 tweets from January 1st, 2019, to December 31st, 2021, with the Twitter API's search endpoint based on keywords used in previous cyberbullying and abusive speech studies \citep{wiegand2019inducing, nand2016bullying, cortis2015analysis}.
+To clean the data, a pre-trained NLP model tuned to classification of offensive and hateful tweets models the probability of a given tweet being offensive or hateful \cite{barbieri2020tweeteval}.
 Because of irregularities in the search endpoint's returned sample sizes, the count endpoint is used with the same keywords as before to obtain a more consistent and comprehensive count of all tweets that the search API could have picked from.
 The tweets from the search endpoint are then filtered using certain probability thresholds to select relevant tweets.
 Then, for each day in the study, the fraction of relevant tweets out its respective sample is calculated.
 This fraction is multiplied by the number reported by the count endpoint, generating a time series that takes into account the different proportions of abusive content on each day while addressing issues with the search endpoint's sampling procedure.
 This data collection and filtering is described in section 3.

 Visual analysis of the data collected is in section 4 and motivates our usage of a Bayesian time series model in section 5.
-The results demonstrate that abusive speech exhibit strong weekly and year seasonality, which is not as evident in the unfiltered data.
+The results demonstrate that the tweets likely to be hateful speech exhibit strong weekly and year seasonality, which is not as evident in the unfiltered data.
 Patterns such as two distinct increases in mean trend during the first and second halves of the year remain constant throughout 2019 through 2021, but with slight differences.
-The effect of the pandemic on these trends, if at all, is to decrease the scale of abusive tweets, as well as widen the second peak of the year.
-The proportion of these potentially abusive tweets from their respective daily samples also seems to roughly decrease over time.
-The results can help guide developers of Twitter or other social media to ramp up mitigation technology at the appropriate time by taking the strong seasonal behavior into account.
+A time series of new COVID-19 cases is fit to the same model and similarities between this model and the Twitter data are discussed.
+Further, the effect of the pandemic on these trends, if at all, is to decrease the scale of potential cyberbullying tweets, as well as widen the second peak of the year.
+The proportion of these potential cyberbullying tweets from their respective daily samples also seems to roughly decrease over time.
+The results can help guide developers of Twitter or other social media to ramp up mitigation technology at the appropriate time by taking the strong seasonal behavior into account, and overall, introduce novel ways of examining a familiar problem.

 The work is concluded by a discussion of the issues and limitations of the study, the implications of the results found, and avenues for future research.